OldDriverPickMeUp/py3-project-fast-builder/README.md

 ```
 $ python manage.py init --postgres --redis
 ```
-Option --postgres will add postgressql for docker-compose.yml and dev.env.
+Option --postgres will add postgresql for docker-compose.yml and dev.env.

 Option --redis will add redis for docker-compose.yml and dev.env.